A few simple tips on how to improve the security of an Ubuntu Desktop (or Linux Mint) installation.

 Disable unprivileged user namespaces

-This significantly reduces kernel attack surface.
+This significantly reduces kernel attack surface but disables browser’s sandboxes: use with caution.

 Add this line /etc/sysctl.conf: